yujenyu/Group11_Project/Meetings/meeting.md

 ### Meeting Objective

-Set up environment, skeleton of the web.
+Set up the environment, the skeleton of the web.

 ### Notes & decisions

-Fix the bugs, design the style of front page.
+Fix the bugs, design the style of the front page.

 ### Next steps

-Share ideas and discuss on HACKMD.
+Share ideas and discuss on HackMD.